dbosoft/SAPHub/README.md

   Copy them to repos nwrfcsdk directory.

 * **Azure account**
   To run only locally no azure account is required.
-However to scale out or to use the Azure Service Bus you require a azure account (free acounts available for dev purposes),
+However to scale out or to use the Azure Service Bus you require a azure account ([free accounts available](https://azure.microsoft.com/en-us/free) for dev purposes),

 # Usage